 The nearest railway station is Abu Road (20 km).
 It’s a key stop on the Delhi-Ahmedabad rail route.
 From there, local taxis and buses are available to Ambaji.

-Ambaji is well connected by GSRTC buses from major cities in Gujarat like Ahmedabad, Palanpur, and Mehsana.
+GSRTC buses connect Ambaji to major cities in Gujarat like Ahmedabad, Palanpur, and Mehsana.
 Private taxis and buses are also available from Rajasthan.

 For road-trippers, Ambaji offers scenic routes from both Gujarat and Rajasthan.
 The roads are well maintained and pass through picturesque hills and forests.